librenms/librenms/doc/Installation/CentOS-image.md

 By default, the configured nginx vhost is `librenms.example.com`

+Direct IP access is **disabled**.
 Before use, you must configure a valid FQDN and change it in the nginx vhost.

     vi /etc/nginx/conf.d/librenms.conf